Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

-Most authorities believe that polymicrobial participation is necessary to create the synergy of enzyme production that promotes the rapid multiplication and spread of Fournier’s gangrene.
+Most authorities believe that polymicrobial participation is necessary to create the synergy of enzyme production that promotes Fournier’s gangrene’s rapid multiplication and spread.

 For example, a microorganism can produce the enzymes necessary to cause the coagulation of the nutrient vessels.
 Thrombosis of these nutrient vessels reduces local blood supply; therefore, the tissue oxygen tension decreases.

 The resulting tissue hypoxia allows the growth of facultative anaerobes and microaerophilic organisms.
-These latter microorganisms, in turn, can produce enzymes (for example Lecithinase, collagenase), which lead to the digestion of fascial barriers, which feeds the rapid spread of the infection.
+These latter microorganisms, in turn, can produce enzymes (for example, Lecithinase and collagenase), which lead to the digestion of fascial barriers, which feed the rapid spread of the infection.

-Fascial necrosis and digestion are characteristic of this disease process; This is important to appreciate because it provides the surgeon with a clinical marker of the degree of tissue involvement.
+Fascial necrosis and digestion are characteristic of this disease process; This is important because it provides the surgeon with a clinical marker of the degree of tissue involvement.

-Specifically, if the fascial plane can be easily separated from the surrounding tissue by blunt dissection, it is very likely that it is involved in the ischemic-infectious process; therefore, any dissected tissue must be excised.
+Specifically, if the fascial plane can be easily separated from the surrounding tissue by blunt dissection, it is likely involved in the ischemic-infectious process; therefore, any dissected tissue must be excised.

 Etiology of Fournier Syndrome

-Although originally described as idiopathic gangrene of the genitals, Fournier’s gangrene has an identifiable cause in 75-95% of cases.
+Although initially described as idiopathic gangrene of the genitals, Fournier’s gangrene has an identifiable cause in 75-95% of cases.

 Anorectal causes of Fournier’s gangrene include perianal, perirectal, and ischiorectal abscesses; anal fissures; anal fistula; and colonic perforations.

-Dermatological causes include hidradenitis suppurativa, ulceration due to scrotal pressure and trauma.
-The inability to practice adequate perineal hygiene, as in paraplegic patients, increases the risk.
+Dermatological causes include hidradenitis suppurativa, ulceration due to scrotal pressure, and trauma.
+The inability to practice adequate perineal hygiene increases the risk in paraplegic patients.